frankeggink/Suite-16-Assember/README.md

 # NOTE
 For best viewing of file binToMem.c append **?ts=3** to the url <br/>
 https://github.com/frankeggink/Suite-16-Assember/blob/master/binToMem.c?ts=3 <br/>
+This sets the used tabsize to 3 <br/>

 # Suite-16-Assembler
 Assembler for the Suite-16 CPU <br/>